leonardoLavagna/leonardoLavagna/README.md

   1. 🔎 **Simple Search Engines**

      Create some (simple) Search Engines over the "Top Anime Series" from the list of MyAnimeList using Python and web scraping.
-     * GitHub Repository of the project https://github.com/leonardoLavagna/Simple-Search-Engine
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Simple-Search-Engine

   2. 🎮 **Steam Reviews Data Analysis**

      Study and exploration of some data about the gaming platform Steam
-     * GitHub Repository of the project https://github.com/leonardoLavagna/Steam-Reviews-Analysis
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Steam-Reviews-Analysis

   3. 🎧 **Toy Shazam**

      Implementation of a simplified version of Shazam by dealing with hashing algorithms
-     * GitHub Repository of the project https://github.com/leonardoLavagna/Toy-Shazam
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Toy-Shazam

   4. 📈 **Digitalization of ECGs**

      Given an ECG image it get transformed in digital form
-     * GitHub Repository of the project https://github.com/leonardoLavagna/Digitalization-ECGs
+     * GitHub Repository of the project: https://github.com/leonardoLavagna/Digitalization-ECGs

 </details>